 Drawdown means you can continue to keep your pension invested and draw an income from your account.
-There are limits on how much income you can take but, from April 2015, there will be no restrictions and no minimum income requirements.
+Since April 2015, there are no restrictions and no minimum income requirements.

-From April 2015, you will be able to take all of your DC pension savings as cash irrespective of how much you’ve saved.
+Since April 2015, you can take all of your DC pension savings as cash irrespective of how much you’ve saved.
 This might attract many people, but the tax implications can be significant.

 Choose a combination of ways to pay you your income in retirement